Why It’s Not Worth It to “Save” Your Calories This Holiday Season

-How can I avoid overindulging when I have a Christmas party to attend?
+How can I avoid overindulging when the Christmas platters arrive?

-“Have a high-protein snack, like a handful of nuts or Greek yogurt, before you go to the event to curb your hunger.
+“Have a high-protein snack, like a handful of nuts or Greek yogurt, [beforehand] to curb your hunger.
 Also, I don’t recommend fasting to save calories – you may end up eating more than you expected when you do dig in.”